Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Cutting the sheet metal

-PRO TIP: To minimize cleanup inside the van, we taped a large garbage bag under our cutting line to catch the metal shavings.
+PRO TIP: To minimize cleanup inside the van, we taped a large garbage bag under our cutting line to catch metal shavings.

-Before removing the painter's protective tape, we sprayed semi-gloss white anti-rust paint to seal the bare metal edges.
+Before removing the protective painter's tape, we sprayed semi-gloss white anti-rust paint to seal the bare metal edges.
 Once the paint was dry, we removed the tape and cleaned the perimeter with a simple cloth.

 We then cut 2x4cm wooden boards and drilled holes to create a frame for the fan.
 This frame will be mounted under the fan from the inside, essentially sandwiching the roof wall between the two.
-It provides additional material for the fan's mounting screws to hold as well as support for the finishing trim once the ceiling panels are installed.
+It provides additional material for the fan mounting screws to hold onto as well as support for the finishing trim once the ceiling panels are installed.

-Sealing and installing the fan
+Sealing and fan installation

 The hinged part is oriented towards the front of the vehicle.
 This is important because the fan is a perfect square and can fit in any direction.
-You want the opening to face away from the direction of travel (i.e., forward), as the opposite direction will create a parachute effect and tear off the cover when driving on the highway if left open.
+You want the opening to face away from the direction of travel (i.e., forward), as the opposite direction will cause a parachute effect and tear off the cover when driving on the highway if left open.

 Final sealing